wilsonmar/wilsonmar.github.io/_posts/2022-09-30-cloud-macos.md

 * pem key file name
 * AWS Region
 * AWS Availability zone (such as "us-west-2a")
-* Architecture, such as "64-bit (Mac-Arm)" for Mac2.
-* AMI for Architecture in Region

 * Instance Name
 * AWS Tags (for company project, etc.)
 * cf_stack_id	Cloud Formation Stack ID
-* dedicated_host_id	Dedicated Host ID
 * dedicated_hosts	Maps with the dedicated hosts IDs

 ## Using AWS GUI